leomuskul/JKU-cloud-computing_WS20/code/README.md

 <h2>Code</h2>
-In code I would store the needed files what I would use durring the work on project
+In code I will store the needed files what I will use durring the work on project